-Browns staffer Callie Brownson charged with drunk driving, pleads no contest: reports
+Browns staffer Callie Brownson suspended after drunk driving arrest, coach says

 "We [are] aware of the incident and are extremely disappointed that a member of our organization put themselves in this situation," the team said, via NFL.com.
 "We take this matter very seriously and will take the appropriate disciplinary actions."

 Brownson is one of a handful of female coaches currently working in the NFL.
-She was previously a full-time coaching intern with the Buffalo Bills prior to joining Cleveland.
+She was a full-time coaching intern with the Buffalo Bills prior to joining Cleveland.
 She also worked as a scouting intern with the New York Jets before joining Dartmouth's coaching staff in 2018.

 CLICK HERE TO GET THE FOX NEWS APP